weterynarzfred/page_4/README.md

 ## todo
-- fix controls in selects choice when opened by path
+- generate warnings when selected value is outside the min-max bounds
 - allow for jsx in requirements
+- return to previous tab (react-router ?)
 - scroll to recent position after tab change
-- generate warnings when selected value is outside the min-max bounds
-- make a working preview
 - generate warnings when currency is below zero
 - add a disclaimer
+- make a working preview

+- add a slider to choose the ratio between choices
+- add an alternative way to display selection choices
-- return to previous tab
+- add currency summary to menu
+- split cyoa.jsx in example and actual content
+- save and load from sessionStorage and json file
+- add a restart button